martinakraus/angular-days-security-2024/exercises/3_CSP_level1.md

 `default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self';`
 - Update step by step the configuration in order to make the website load properly (Content-Security-Policy-Report-Only header)

+`Note: The Angular CLI doesn't recognize changes on the index.html.
+You must restart "ng serve" manually`
 ### CSP Hashes
 - In index.html, declare an arbitrary inline scripting : `<script>document.write('<h1>Inline scripting is <b>not recommended</b>!
 But if you have not the choice, <b>secure your app with CSP</b></h1>');</script>`
 - Update the CSP in order to allow this inline scripting securely (consider CSP3 SHA-256 hash syntax)